openmyneu/openmyneu.github.io/README.md

-# Open MyNEU
+# openMyNEU

-An open source rewrite of the myneu website.
+An open source rewrite of the MyNEU website.

 ## Pull Requests Welcomed!